“It’s one of those things where you don’t pick the stroke, the stroke kind of

 It’s risky to force kids into a specialty too early, especially a unique stroke such as breaststroke.
 Just as most would not recommend early specialization in a sport, you can almost view breaststroke as its own sport in this context.
 This is especially true given the risk of repetitive use knee injuries in kids, and more critical with the changes to bone that occur in the hips and knees even through the late teenage years.

-Last week we left with the concept that changes to bone in the hip and knee adds to the uncertainty in predicting which athletes will thrive as breaststrokers.
+We’ve discussed the concept that changes to bone in the hip and knee adds to the uncertainty in predicting which athletes will thrive as breaststrokers.
 Osseous changes may also affect injury risk in both breaststroke specialists and non-specialists, as the knee is one of the most frequently injured body regions in swimming (Johnson 1987, Soder 2012, Vizsolyi 1987, Rovere 1985, Knobloch 2008).

 - Johnson JE, Sim FH, Scott SG.
 Musculoskeletal injuries in competitive swimmers.
 Mayo Clin Proc.
 1987 Apr;62(4):289-304.